wso2/api-manager/.github/ISSUE_TEMPLATE/feature_template.md

 ---
 name: "✅ Feature Request"
-about: Suggest new functionality and features for the project.
+about: Suggest new functionality and features for the product suite.
 title: ''
 labels: Priority/Normal, Type/New Feature
 assignees: ''